aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xltx-to-dif/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLTX to DIF in C# Online for Free" %}}

-The following example demonstrates how to convert XLTX to DIF document format in C#.
+The following example demonstrates how to convert XLTX to DIF in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLTX file into DIF format.
+Follow the easy steps to convert XLTX to DIF.
 Upload your XLTX file, then simply save it as DIF file.
 For both XLTX reading and DIF writing you can use fully qualified filenames.
 The output DIF content and formatting will be identical to the original XLTX document.

 {{% /blocks/products/pf/agp/text %}}